Frequently Asked Questions

 - Increased understanding and awareness of your child’s strengths and challenges and how they impact their daily life

-- Empower parents/caregivers/teachers to meet the individual needs of the child
+- Parents/caregivers/teachers are empowered to meet the individual needs of the child

 The collaborative relationship between the therapist and the parent helps to develop/facilitate: